pug-freiburg/wkih/README.md

 ## Getting started with development

-- Prerequisites: git, python, pip and virtualenv
+- Prerequisites: git, python
-- Clone this repository
+- Clone this repository and cd into its directory
-- Create and activate a virtualenv
-- Install requirements with `bin/init`
+- Run `python bootstrap.py`

+**Important:** Make you call bootstrap.py with the python version that you want to use for development.
+Example: `C:\Python34\python.exe bootstrap.py`

+To activate the virtualenv run `$ . venv/bin/activate` on OS X and Linux or `venv\scripts\activate` on Windows.
+Deactivate by running `deactivate`

 ## Starting the development server

-You can start the development server with `bin/run`.
+You can start the development server with `run`.
 Open your browser at `http://localhost:5000` to view the app.

 ## Developing new features